 How to Negotiate a Taxi Price in Fiji© FijiPocketGuide.com

 Taxi Meters in Fiji

-If a taxi driver says that their taxi meter is broken, don’t accept the taxi, as this is a well-known scam.
+If a taxi driver says their taxi meter is broken, don’t accept the taxi, as this is a well-known scam.
 It is illegal for them to operate with a broken meter.

+How to Negotiate a Taxi Price in Fiji© FijiPocketGuide.com